davidgutierrezrubio/jmathanim/index.md

 * LUbuntu 20.04, with Apache Netbeans 12.1 an openjdk 11.0.7

 For any other question, you can contact me at davidgutierrezrubio@gmail.com.

+### What's new?
+Version 0.8.5 included the Delimiter objects, extensible delimiters like parenthesis, braces or brackets.

 ### Prerrequisites
 A machine with JDK 1.8 installed.
 A Java IDE editor like [Netbeans](https://netbeans.org/) or [Eclipse](https://www.eclipse.org/projects/) is recommended.